LorzAkshayyadav/EtherCAT-/README.md

 ## Step 12: defining cycle task fn the main fn where we will read and write from slave.
 ![Status_word_table]([Screenshot 2025-01-31 180659.png](https://github.com/LorzAkshayyadav/Running-Servo-Motor-Drive-Using-EtherCAT-/blob/58a2d0e2492bf244473ebb1b18719e746fb60563/Screenshot%202025-01-31%20180659.png))
 ```
+We have to verify that drive is in motion state or not for that we will check lower 7 bit of Status Word and check if they are like that or X11 0111 ,and will check if there is falult and according using control word we will write to drive enable the operation
 void cyclic_task(int target_pos, bool &temp)
 {